-Going to college doesn’t mean going it alone.
-Whether you are a first time freshman or a veteran returning to school after years away, BSC offers a number of student services to help you succeed academically and personally during your college career and beyond.
+Going to college doesn’t mean doing it alone.
+Whether you are a first-time freshman or a veteran returning to school after years away, BSC offers a number of student services to help you succeed academically and personally during your college career and beyond.

 Mystic Advising & Counseling Center (MACC)

 Feeling overwhelmed?
 Need help deciding on a career path?
-Maybe your grades are down or you’re worried about your roommate.
+Maybe your grades are down or you need someone to talk to.
 The Mystic Advising & Counseling Center (MACC) can help.
 Professional counselors and advisors are here to help guide you through your college career and support you in your academic, professional and personal goals.

 Peer mentoring is an integral part of creating an inclusive college environment for students.
 Peer mentors are BSC students who develop relationships with fellow students with disabilities to provide academic support, social support, job coaching, independent living skills training, as well as support for self-advocacy and self-determination.
 The BSC peer mentoring program incorporates the guidelines and best practices established by ThinkCollege and from other secondary and post-secondary peer mentoring programs in North Dakota.

 Career Services helps BSC students make informed decisions about career and educational goals by using a variety of resources.